First-Year Foundations@Innis

 Course Code: GER195H1F

 Cities have been described as places of desire and places of fear.
 They pulse with life, bringing together people from different class, gender, and ethnic backgrounds, simultaneously giving rise to a sense of freedom and oppression, a sense of belonging and alienation.
 This course will explore the city as a physical reality that shapes our lives, but is also a projection of our deepest imaginings.
 Through readings of philosophical and sociological texts by influential theorists of the city, we will consider various ancient and modern conceptions of urban space and subjectivity.
+Alongside these theoretical readings, we will also examine literary and filmic representations of the city as a space of desire, memory and power.

 Professor: Chris Johnson